loginov-rocks/BluetoothTerminal/README.md

 ---

-## Testing
+## Logging

-Sample serial messaging:
+The library logs events into `Serial`, for example:

 ```
+[BluetoothTerminal] The connect handler is set.
+[BluetoothTerminal] The disconnect handler is set.
+[BluetoothTerminal] The receive handler is set.
+[BluetoothTerminal] The name is set to "BluetoothTerminal".
+[BluetoothTerminal] The receive separator is set to "
+".
+[BluetoothTerminal] The send separator is set to "
+".
+[BluetoothTerminal] The send delay is set to 100 milliseconds.
 [BluetoothTerminal] Starting BLE service... successful.
 [BluetoothTerminal] Setting up BLE service and characteristic...
 [BluetoothTerminal] BLE service and characteristic were set up.
 [BluetoothTerminal] Device (address "bc:d0:74:45:13:36") was connected.
 [BluetoothTerminal] Sending message: "Hello, world!"... sent.
 [BluetoothTerminal] Device (address "bc:d0:74:45:13:36") has written 14 bytes into the characteristic.
 [BluetoothTerminal]   Message received: "Hello, world!".
 ```

-Message longer than the characteristic value size, but less than the receive buffer size (128 bytes):
+With message longer than the characteristic value size, but less than the receive buffer size (128 bytes):

 ```
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.